eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-networking.md

 There are many [patterns][noise-patterns] which describe the key exchange process.
 The pattern used in the consensus clients is [`XX`][noise-xx] (transmit-transmit), meaning that both the initiator, and responder transmit their public key in the initial stages of the key exchange.

 ## ENR (Ethereum Node Records)

 [Ethereum Node Records][ENR] provide a structured, flexible way to store and share node identity and connectivity details in Ethereum’s peer-to-peer network.
 It is a future-proof format that allows easier exchange of identifying information between new peers and is the preferred [network address format][network-add-format] for Ethereum nodes.

 Its core components are:

 1. **Signature**: Each record is signed using an identity scheme (e.g., secp256k1) to ensure authenticity.
 2. **Sequence Number** (seq): A 64-bit unsigned integer that increments whenever the record is updated, allowing peers to determine the latest version.
 3. **Key/Value Pairs**: The record holds various connectivity details as key-value pairs.

 ## discv5

-Discovery Version 5 [(discv5)][discv5] (Protocol version v5.1) is used for peer discovery.
+Discovery Version 5 [(discv5)][discv5] (Protocol version v5.1) runs on UDP and meant for peer discovery only.
 It enables nodes to exchange and update ENRs dynamically, ensuring up-to-date peer discovery.
+It runs in parallel with libp2p.

 <figure class="diagram" style="text-align:center">